Resources for the Formerly Incarcerated

 - Computer Classes - Learn basic computer skills, how to use the Web, Microsoft Office programs and more.

 - Adult Education Tutoring - One-on-one, walk-in tutoring to help learners with test preparation, job readiness and life skills.

-- 211-Crisis Clinic - Crisis Clinic connects people in physical, emotional and financial crisis to helpful services.
+- Crisis Connections - Crisis Connections connects people in physical, emotional and financial crisis to helpful services.
 They maintain a comprehensive list of re-entry resources in King County.

 - Alternatives to Violence Project - Training program enabling participants to deal with potentially violent situations in new and creative ways.
 Workshops are run by trained facilitators and are experiential (not based on lectures).

 - Children and Family Booklist - Books, DVDs and web resources for children and teens with court involved family members.

 - Division of Child Support Alternative Solutions Program - This program links parents with government and community groups to increase their ability to get a job and be financially stable.

 - Freedom Project - An educational organization serving inmates and those recently released back into the community.
 Their programs focus on nonviolent communication and mindfulness.